AA Bronson + General Idea: Going Viral

-Adjacent to the New Queer Cinema, other independent American film titles tackled the epidemic head on, oft with a focus on its devastating human effects.
+Adjacent to the New Queer Cinema, other independent American film titles tackled the epidemic head-on, oft with a focus on its devastating human effects.
 Canonically, the low-fi albeit stirring Buddies (1985) is usually taken as first-out-the-gate: directed by Artie Bressan, Jr., a queer pornographer by trade, it observes the relationship between two gay men, one with HIV and the other without.
-The year after, generously soundtracked by Bronski Beat, Bill Sherwood’s Parting Glances (1986) gave Steve Buscemi his first major role, portraying a man with AIDS on the precipice of his death.
-It approaches the subject with refreshing candour, and Buscemi’s character fondly reminisces over the decade prior, an oft forgotten period of queer hedonism and political liberation in the shadow of the Stonewall Uprising.
-Both Bressan, Jr. and Sherwood would die of AIDS related illnesses.
+The year after, generously soundtracked by Bronski Beat, Bill Sherwood’s Parting Glances (1986) gave Steve Buscemi his first significant role, portraying a man with AIDS on the precipice of his death.
+It approaches the subject with refreshing candour, and Buscemi’s character fondly reminisces over the decade prior, an oft-forgotten period of queer hedonism and political liberation in the shadow of the Stonewall Uprising.
+Both Bressan, Jr. and Sherwood would die of AIDS-related illnesses.

 Forty years on from this global pandemic, new public interest has been spawned by a proliferation of popular cultural works in the West, frequently replicating prior narratives.
 Robin Campillo’s 120BPM piqued the interest of the arthouse crowd in 2017, and more recently, Russell T. Davies’ It’s a Sin (2021), a humanistic melodrama centred on Britain’s AIDS epidemic, captured the zeitgeist.
 Quantifiably one of the most popular TV shows of the year – even if some contest its artistic merits – it demonstrably increased public awareness around the virus, both as a history and of its present epidemiological impact.
 What was once a genocide of neglect and apathy, as the playwright Matthew Lopez once put it, has mutated into an epidemic of intrigue – at least, if not empathy – transmitted through the vector of artistic reproduction.